cnewman3172/sadd-app/README_SADD.md

 First admin setup:

-1) Register an account at https://sadd.fwaboss.com/login
+1) Register an account at https://sadd.example.com/login
-2) On the server, run the admin promotion command printed by the installer.
+2) Promote to ADMIN with the one-liner printed by the installer (uses /api/admin/promote and your generated SETUP_KEY).

 Auto deploy: